-- In order to keep social protection administrations accountable, a country can use government mechanisms, parliamentary (portfolio) committees, ministerial committees, and constitutional institutions. - Compliance and enforcement mechanisms for the protection offered in the social assistance legal framework should be provided for in legislation.
-These can take the form of judicial enforcement (through the country's courts); or internal review institutions and specialized tribunals. - 'Social accountability' mechanisms that are facilitated by social workers, civil society organizations and legal aid clinics, can also be made available to social assistance clients. - The social assistance legal framework should provide for social assistance administrations to undertake inspections and to act against non-complying persons and institutions.
+- Compliance and enforcement mechanisms for the protection offered in the social assistance legal framework should be provided for in legislation.
+These can take the form of judicial enforcement (through the country's courts) or internal review institutions and specialized tribunals. - 'Social accountability' mechanisms that are facilitated by social workers, civil society organizations and legal aid clinics, can also be made available to social assistance clients. - The social assistance legal framework should provide for social assistance administrations to undertake inspections and to act against non-complying persons and institutions